Archer named in England squad for Ashes opener

 Stokes reappointed as vice-captain for Thursday’s First Test against Australia at Edgbaston.

-Jofra Archer has been fast-tracked into England’s Test squad for next week’s Ashes opener at Edgbaston, with all-rounder Ben Stokes reappointed as vice-captain.
+England are preparing to unleash Jofra Archer on the Ashes after fast-tracking the paceman into a Test squad that also sees the return of Ben Stokes as vice-captain.

-The decisions represent a ringing endorsement for two men who arguably did more than anyone to deliver England’s historic World Cup final win over New Zealand earlier this month, involved with bat and ball in the unprecedented super over which secured the silverware.
+The twin decisions represent a ringing endorsement for two men who arguably did more than anyone to deliver England’s historic World Cup final triumph over New Zealand earlier this month, stepping up with bat and ball in an unprecedented super over finish.

-Archer, uncapped at Test level, was nursing a side strain after the tournament but reported fit after a brief holiday in his native Barbados and returned to action for Sussex on Friday night.
+Archer, who has yet to play at Test level, was not expected to take on Australia until later in the series due to a side strain picked up during the tournament but returned to action for Sussex on Friday night and will join up with the team at Edgbaston next week.

-His two wickets for 21 runs in the tied Vitality T20 Blast clash with Surrey convinced the selectors to include him in an expanded 14-man squad featuring plenty of bowling options.
+Whether or not he takes the field on Thursday remains to be seen – with the selection panel naming an expanded group of 14 including a host of pace bowling options – but the temptation will surely be strong following his star-making performances over recent months.

-Stokes, meanwhile, reclaims his position as Joe Root’s deputy – a role he was stripped of following a late night brawl in September 2017.
-He was ultimately cleared on a charge of affray last summer but Jos Buttler has been acting vice-captain until now.
+The 24-year-old considers himself better with red ball than white – no mean feat after taking 20 wickets at 23.05 in the World Cup – and comfortably tops 90mph on a regular basis.
+His performance in claiming two for 21 on his comeback against Surrey suggest his recent break in Barbados has done little to dull his threat.

-Ten of the 11 players who defeated Ireland in a rollercoaster Test at Lord’s are included, joined by Stokes, Archer, Buttler and James Anderson, who were all rested for that match.
+Stokes, meanwhile, returns to the leadership role he was stripped of following his part in a late-night brawl in September 2017.
+He missed that winter’s Ashes series as a result before being cleared on a charge of affray in Bristol Crown Court last summer.

 Advertising